-Insurance contract liabilities are included in the Long term business provision and the Technical provisions for linked liabilities on the Balance Sheet.
+Insurance contract liabilities are included in the long-term business provision and the Technical provisions for linked liabilities on the Balance Sheet.

 a.
-Long term business provision
+Long-term business provision

 The long-term business provision is determined on the basis of recognised actuarial methods and in accordance with the regulations contained in the Prudential Regulation Authority (PRA) Rulebook, with adjustments to align to FRS 103 requirements.
-All relevant guidance from the Board of Actuarial Standards has been followed.
+All relevant guidance from the Financial Reporting Council has been followed.
 The long-term provision also includes the non-unit liabilities in respect of unit-linked insurance contracts.